← Insights & Guides · Updated · 16 min read

 Annual cost$11,800-27,400

 What you get: NPS scores plus deep qualitative understanding across all score bands — detractors, passives, and promoters.
-Consistent methodology applied to every interview.
+Consistent methodology.
 Competitive intelligence, recovery pathways, and product feedback captured systematically.
-Results in 48-72 hours instead of 3-6 weeks.
-All respondent segments covered, not just the 20-50 that a CS team has bandwidth to call.
+Results in 24-48 hours.

 The Counterintuitive Finding